 Welcome drum enthusiast!

 Here at AVA DRUMS I (mainly) build stave drums in Edmonton, Alberta, Canada.

 Stave drums are constructed with solid pieces of wood in their natural state, unlike most mass produced drum shells that use a ply construction.

 Staves cut to length ready for building have an actual note.. hold it gently between forefinger and thumb and tap it, it generates a tone, just like a xylophone.
 Stave shells use less glue than ply and the wood isn’t under constant tension like ply.
 Furthermore this type of build results in the grain running vertically from skin to skin… This transduces head vibration into shell resonance giving stave drums quite a differentiating sound to their ply counterparts.

 Stave shells will cut through like a metal shell in terms of volume, but have a warmer tone just like a regular wood shell.
-The hardness of the wood will play a part in the fundamental tone it produces.
+The hardness of the wood will play a part in the fundamental tone/sound it produces.
 Harder woods will have more projection and presence and softer woods will have more body and bottom end.
-Shell thickness and rigidity will also play a part in the sound produced.
+Shell thickness and rigidity will also play a big part in the sound produced.

 The stave production process utilizes custom made in-house tooling on an 8 cutterhead axial constant cnc moulder.

 I can machine to within +/- 0.05mm accuracy to achieve a stave with an interlocking profile, that when assembled can retain the flat outer sides of each stave.
 Having this precision also means glue lines are invisible.
 The result is a next level stave drum.

 The inner side is also machined to have the radius cut into the stave resulting in a perfectly round inner circle when assembled in the mold.